runxiyu/rfd/draft/abortion/TEMPLATE.md

 This reasoning is flawed---nonvoluntary termination of human life, even when the decision-maker understands the consequence of their action, may or not be murder.

-# Involuntary termination of life may be non-murder.
+# Involuntary termination of life isn't always murder.

 Consider yourself an average person in the United States.
 You live on paychecks and you're living an average life in a comfortable house.
 You noticed a poor person, without food, proper clothes, or shelter, sleeping in the street, almost frozen to death.
 You took them home, giving them food, clothes and shelter.
 But one day, out of whatever reason you decided to stop supporting that person and remove them from the house back onto the street.
 You understanded that they will have a hard time finding foot, shelter and clothes.
 They deceased because of the cold.